-- Click the settings icon at the top of your collection to access the column’s options menu.
+- Click the filter icon at the top of your collection to access the column’s options menu.

 TweetDeck allows users to schedule Tweets in advance.
 If you manage multiple accounts through TweetDeck, you have the option to schedule Tweets for each of them.

 For those who use TweetDeck in a corporate environment, note that all scheduled Tweets for accounts connected to your TweetDeck are visible to anyone with access.

 - Sign in to your TweetDeck account and click the Tweet compose icon

 - Confirm that the Twitter account(s) you'd like to tweet from are selected.

 - Compose your Tweet.
 Include an image with the Tweet by clicking Add images.

 - Click Schedule Tweet and select the date and time you’d like the Tweet posted.

 - Click Schedule Tweet at [date/time].
 (Tip: View and edit your scheduled Tweets by adding a Scheduled column.
 Read about adding columns to your TweetDeck in this article.)

 After you run a search, you will be given the option to customize your results even further.
 You can alter your search in several ways: "showing," "matching," "excluding," "written in," and "retweets."
 You will find these filter options at the top of your search results.
 Once you have added a search as a column, you can find these options again by opening the filter menu next to the column title.